West Yorkshire — Local Guide 2026

 In the vast majority of cases, no. Solar panels on a standard residential roof in Leeds are permitted development.
 Exceptions include listed buildings and properties in designated conservation areas such as parts of Headingley, Chapel Allerton, and the city centre.
 Even in these cases, a simplified prior approval process (not full planning) usually applies.
 We check the planning position as part of every free survey.

-Leeds City Council has invested £5 million in domestic solar and runs Community Climate Grants for social and community projects up to £50,000.
-Individual homeowners benefit primarily from the national 0% VAT scheme (saving £300–600 on a typical system) and ECO4 funding for eligible lower-income properties.
+Leeds City Council has invested substantially in domestic solar and runs Community Climate Grants for social and community projects.
+Individual homeowners benefit primarily from the national 0% VAT scheme and ECO4 funding for eligible lower-income properties.
 We assess ECO4 eligibility during your free survey.

 A 4kW system in Leeds generates approximately 3,400–3,800 kWh of electricity per year, based on Leeds's sunshine hours of around 1,525 per year and an irradiance of roughly 985 kWh/m².
 This is enough to cover around 80–100% of a typical household's daytime electricity needs in summer, with proportionally lower output in winter.